-Disney’s Grand Floridian Resort & Spa has the Beach Pool or the Seven Seas Lagoon where you can ride down the water slides.
+Disney’s Grand Floridian Resort & Spa has the Beach Pool or the Seven Seas Lagoon, where you can ride down the water slides.
 Both pools are massive and are flanked by cabanas and loungers.

-Four Seasons has a five-acre water park, with splash zones, interactive fountains, water slides and pools for kids and grown-ups alike.
-An attentive poolside service includes towels, lounger pillows, suncream and pitchers of iced water.
+Four Seasons has a five-acre water park, with splash zones, interactive fountains, water slides, and pools for kids and grown-ups alike.
+An attentive poolside service includes towels, lounger pillows, suncream, and pitchers of iced water.

-Highlights include two elegant infinity pools, one for the family and one for adults only, splashing around in the winding lazy river, two exhilarating water slides and weekly Dive-In Movies at the family pool which also has zero walk in water, so is ideal for any age!
+Highlights include two elegant infinity pools, one for the family and one for adults only, splashing around in the winding lazy river, two exhilarating water slides, and weekly Dive-In Movies at the family pool, which also has zero walk in water, so is ideal for any age!
 In fact, the pools are the biggest reason to stay here.
 The lazy river sparkles and is never crowded, with giant waterfalls, it just floats you along.. so relaxing!

-To be honest, both resorts have great pools but we prefer the pools at the Four Seasons, they are sophisticated AND child-friendly (except for the adult pools).
+To be honest, both resorts have great pools, but we prefer the pools at the Four Seasons.
+They are sophisticated and child-friendly (except for the adult pools).
 They are hard to beat.

 7. Best Club Level

-The lounge on the 4th floor is traditional in design with lots of turquoise and orangy coloured sofas and traditional dining tables with seats.
+The lounge on the 4th floor is traditional in design with lots of turquoise and orangy colored sofas and traditional dining tables with seats.
 It feels like a traditional British hotel.
 It includes the corridor areas so you can sit on the balcony with views to the water on one side and views over the reception on the other.
-As the evening sets in, there is lobby music, either a piano player or a band and the music wafts up to the lounge, where you can enjoy a drink while watching the magnificent sunset.
+As the evening sets in, there is lobby music, either a piano player or a band, and the music wafts up to the lounge, where you can enjoy a drink while watching the magnificent sunset.